mdenesfe/svelte-tailwind-starter-kit/README.md

 # Svelte + TailwindCSS Starter Kit

+You can view a demo of this starter kit [here](https://svelte-tailwind-starter-kit.vercel.app/).

 This repository provides a starting point for projects using Svelte and TailwindCSS.
 You can either use this repository directly or follow the steps to create your own setup.

 ## Using the Repository Directly